iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.0/report.md

 > It's ridiculous that there are only state apps.
 I live in California and I don't see an app for me.
 Also what about people who cross state lines?
 There needs to be a unified federal App, but I can't see it happening.<br> :date: __2020-09-18 20:53:23__

 > I think yall should makw this app for arkansas tbh my state hasent made one and downloading this app and it using my location will it pickup exposure here in ark?<br> :date: __2020-09-12 04:00:25__

-> Doesn't use location, but requires location services to be on to work.
-I leave mine off when not in use, because most other apps aren't so privacy-conscious.
-By requiring GPS, this app creates security concerns that outweigh its benefits.
-While THIS app isn't directly compromising my privacy, its permissions requirements open a privacy hole for OTHER apps to use.
-Android *doesn't* require location for Bluetooth or BLE (I use both), but it unfortunately does for this app's BLE tag tracking.<br> :date: __2020-09-04 17:56:12__